How to remove SafeFinder virus

-- Select the dropdown menu next to “Search engine used in address bar” and choose the search engine you want to use.
+- Select the dropdown menu next to “Search engine used in the address bar” and choose the search engine you want to use.

 How to remove SafeFinder in a click

-If all that seems like a long process, there is another options.
+If all that seems like a long process, there is another option.
 CleanMyMac X has a malware removal tool that can remove SafeFinder at the click of a couple of buttons.
 It works like this: